 Audi has also upgraded its 'MMI navigation plus' sat nav system, which recognises the driver's preferences based on previous journeys, allowing the GPS software to generate suitable route suggestions.
 In doing so, it takes statistical experience values on time and traffic density into account, as well as real-time data on the traffic situation.
 Online radio and hybrid radio can also be installed upon request.
 The former provides access to online stations that are available worldwide, while the latter automatically switches between FM, DAB, and the online stream to ensure optimum reception at all times.

 Cost of Ownership

 Audi is continuing is electrification strategy in the premium compact class, hence the emphasis on the MHEV mild hybrid 1.5-litre 35 TFSI petrol S tronic model in this MK2 A3 Saloon model range.
-The figures suggest that this variant manages 50.4mpg, with a CO2 return of 128g/km of CO2.
-That compares well to the figures of the conventional version of this engine allied to a manual gearbox (48.7mpg and 132g/km).
+The figures suggest that this variant manages 51.4mpg, with a CO2 return of 126g/km of CO2.
+That compares well to the figures of the conventional version of this engine allied to a manual gearbox (which are the same).
 The 35 TDI diesel S tronic auto model manages 62.8mpg and 119g/km.